Delta IV: RS-68A booster engine upgrade

 The possibility of a higher performance Delta IV was first proposed in a 2006 RAND Corporation study of national security launch requirements out to 2020.
 A single National Reconnaissance Office (NRO) payload required an increase in the lift capability of the Delta IV Heavy.
-Lift capacity was increased by developing the higher-performance RS-68A engine, which first flew on 29 June 2012.
-ULA phased out the baseline RS-68 engine with the launch of Delta flight 371 on 25 March 2015.
-All following launches have used the RS-68A, and the engine's higher thrust allowed the use of a single standardized CBC design for all Delta IV Medium and M+ versions.
+Lift capacity was increased by developing the higher-performance RS-68A engine, which first flew on June 29, 2012.
+ULA phased out the baseline RS-68 engine with the launch of Delta flight 371 on March 25, 2015.
+All following launches used the RS-68A, and the engine's higher thrust allowed the use of a single standardized CBC design for all Delta IV Medium and M+ versions.
 This upgrade reduced cost and increased flexibility, since any standardized CBC could be configured for zero, two, or four solid-propellant rocket boosters.
 However, the new CBC led to a slight performance loss for most medium configurations.
-The Delta IV Heavy still requires non-standard CBCs for the core and boosters.
+The Delta IV Heavy required non-standard CBCs for the core and boosters.